VoltCruelerz/OwlMarble-Magic/feats/feats.md

 You can take the _Aim_ action as a bonus action.

+## Eldritch Adept [Updated]

+Studying occult lore, you learn one Eldritch Invocation option of your choice from the warlock class.
+Your spellcasting ability for the invocation is Intelligence, Wisdom, or Charisma (choose when you select this feat).
+If the invocation has a prerequisite of any kind, you can choose that invocation only if you're a warlock who meets the prerequisite.

+Whenever you gain a level, you can replace the invocation with another one from the warlock class.

+Additionally, your spellcasting ability for the invocation is increased by 1, to a maximum of 20.

 ## Eldritch-Touched [New]

 You have been exposed to the warped reality of the Far Realm and survived, granting you more insight into the minds of others.
 You gain the following benefits: